 Request a Quote

-Mount Sabyinyo, Sabinyo volcano is one of the Virunga Mountain volcanoes with others being Mount Gahinga, Muhabura, Karisimbi, Bisoke, Mikeno, Nyiragongo and Nyamuragira.
-Sabinyo is the most spectacular and interesting of all the Virunga Volcanoes.
+Mount Sabinyo/Sabyinyo or Sabinyo volcano is one of the Virunga Mountain volcanoes with others being Mount Gahinga, Muhabura, Karisimbi, Bisoke, Mikeno, Nyiragongo and Nyamuragira.
+Mount Sabinyo Volcano is the most spectacular and interesting of all the Virunga Volcanoes.
 It is a dormant volcano standing at an elevation of 3,645m ASL.
 Uganda’s share of Mount Sabinyo is in Mgahinga Gorilla National Park.
 Just like some of the other Virunga mountain ranges, Sabinyo is shared by 3 countries; Uganda, Rwanda and Congo.

 Sabinyo used to be a symmetrical shaped volcano but got torn apart by the violent explosions that left it with narrow ridges, deep canyons and steep faces.
 Also time has eroded Sabinyo’s jagged summit leaving it appear like an old man’s teeth when viewed at a distance.
 Sabinyo is a local Kinya-rwanda word meaning old man’s teeth.
 You will see an old man smiling at you when you view Sabinyo from afar.